Overview

 It uses a container-based architecture to run, update, and deploy apps in any programming language over a variety of cloud service providers – public or private.
 This multi-cloud environment allows developers to use the cloud platform that suits specific application workloads and move those workloads between cloud providers as necessary with no changes to the application.

 While Kubernetes and Cloud Foundry have several features in common, Cloud Foundry offers a higher-level abstraction for deploying cloud-native applications.
 In contrast to Kubernetes, which uses standard Linux container runtimes, Cloud Foundry uses its own bespoke framework and runtime support called Buildpacks.
-This additional layer adds a level of complexity to building and deploying applications.
+This additional layer to building and deploying applications while removing a level of control from developers.

 Challenges